-There are lemons on the bottle and, in the top left corner, the first thing that I see is bottles, so I instantly know that this guy sells lemonade (plus it’s also part of the URL).
+There are lemons on the glasses and, in the top left corner, the first thing that I see is a logo design with a lemon, so I instantly know that this company sells lemonade (plus it’s also part of the URL).

 I drink the lemonade, it makes me happy.